Hairful/Hairful.github.io/_pages/about.md

 ---

 Welcome to the personal website of Allen Yang!
-I am currently a third-year student at East China Normal University, Majoring in Software Engineering.
+I am currently a third-year student at East China Normal University, majoring in Software Engineering.
 I am also an exchange student at the College of Letters and Science, UC Berkeley.

 I am interested in the latest technologies.